nesi/hpc_training/_lessons/maui-and-mahuika/10-building-code-on-maui.md

 Linking can easily go wrong.
 Most often, you will see linker errors about "missing symbols" when the linker could not find a function used in your program or in one of the libraries that you linked against.
 To resolve this problem, have a closer look at the function names that the linker reported:

 * Are you missing some object code files (these are compiled source files and have suffix ```.o```) that should appear on the linker line?
 This can happen if the build system was not configured correctly or has a bug.
 Try running the linking step manually with all source files and debug the build system (which can be a lengthy and cumbersome process, unfortunately).
 * Do the missing functions have names that contain "mp" or "omp"?
-This could mean that some of your source files or external libraries were built with OpenMP support, which requires you to set an OpenMP flag (```-fopenmp``` for GNU compilers, ```-openmp``` for Intel) in your linker command.
+This could mean that some of your source files or external libraries were built with OpenMP support, which requires you to set an OpenMP flag (```-fopenmp``` for GNU compilers, ```-qopenmp``` for Intel) in your linker command.
 For the Cray compilers, OpenMP is enabled by default and can be controlled using ```-h[no]omp```.
 * Do you see a very long list of complex-looking function names, and does your source code or external library dependency include C++ code?
 You may need to explicitly link against the C++ standard library (```-lstdc++``` for GNU and Cray compilers, ```-cxxlib``` for Intel compilers); this is a particularly common problem for statically linked code.
 * Do the function names end with an underscore ("_")?
 You might be missing some Fortran code, either from your own sources or from a library that was written in Fortran, or parts of your Fortran code were built with flags such as ```-assume nounderscore``` (Intel) or ```-fno-underscoring``` (GNU), while others were  using different flags (note that the Cray compiler always uses underscores).
 * Do the function names end with double underscores ("__")?
 Fortran compilers offer an option to add double underscores to Fortran subroutine names for compatibility reasons (```-h [no]second_underscore```, ```-assume [no]2underscores```, ```-f[no-]second-underscore```) which you may have to add or remove.